 Computers.
 The Ocean Park Branch Library is equipped with 6 public access Internet stations.

 Wi-Fi.
 The facility is equipped with free City Wi-Fi.

 Photocopiers and printers.
 Black-and-white printing and photocopying, as well as color photocopying are available.

 The Ocean Park Branch Library represents one of the few Carnegie-endowed structures still functioning as a public library in Southern California.
-Built in 1917-18 on land donated by the Tegner family, the original building was designed by local architects Frank Kegley and Water Gerity.
-It is in the Classical Revival architectural style.
-The Ocean Park Branch Library was declared a Historic Landmark by the State Landmarks Commission in 1977.
-In 1987 the architectural firm Mayer/Taylor was hired to build the addition, which currently houses the children's and teen sections, and to add significant features for handicapped access.
+Built in 1917-18 on land donated by the Tegner family, the original building was designed by local architects Frank T. Kegley and H. Scott Gerity in the Classical Revival architectural style.
+The Ocean Park Branch Library was declared a historic landmark by the City of Santa Monica Landmarks Commission in May 1977.
+In 1984 the architectural firm Mayer/Taylor was hired to design the addition, which currently houses the children's and teen sections and to add significant features for handicapped access.
+Mayor Christine E. Reed and the Santa Monica City Council hosted a reopening ceremony of the branch on October 14, 1985.
 In 2011, the Branch benefitted from an interior improvements project and new signage was erected outside of the library.
 The current building size is 8,434 square feet.